 Normally, the Court sits in Canberra for two weeks of every month, except for January and July when it is in recess.
 High Court sittings are open to the public.
 Normal Court sitting hours are from 10.15 am to 12.45 pm and 2.15 pm to 4.15 pm.

 The building is open to the public from 9.45 am to 4.30 pm Monday through Friday, except public holidays, and Sundays from midday to 4.00 pm.
 Admission to the High Court building is free of charge.
-The Chambers Cafe at the High Court is open Monday to Friday from 9.45 am to 3.00 pm and on Sundays from 12.00 pm to 4.00 pm.
+The Chambers Cafe at the High Court is open Monday to Friday from 9.45 am to 3.00 pm.

 When you visit the High Court we request your cooperation in respecting Court etiquette.